-(4-3-2) Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+(4-3-2) Topics address recently identified current events, skills, knowledge and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the

 ITSE-2402 Intermediate Web Programming

 (4-3-3) Techniques for Web development.
 Includes server-side and client-side scripting.
 Recommended Prerequisite: Competency in basic Web programming or Departmental Approval